Will Kentucky cover the spread vs. Kansas? Betting Trends, Record ATS

 Additional Kentucky vs Kansas Insights & Trends

-- When Kentucky totaled more than 68.1 points last season, it went 13-8 against the spread and 18-4 overall.
+- When Kentucky scored more than 68.1 points last season, it went 13-8 against the spread and 18-4 overall.

 Bet on this or any college basketball matchup at BetMGM